FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 They can cause a variety of different symptoms and a severe infestation can be deadly.

-Different types of canine worms in include:
+Different types of worms in dogs include:

-Then there are Canine Heartworms.
+Then there are heartworms.

 As their name suggests these worms affect your dog's heart and are always deadly if not caught early and treated properly.